windyGarlic/NeuralNetwork_Identify_digits/README.md

 # NeuralNetwork_Identify_digits
 This is a neural network that is trained on the MNIST hand written didgit data set.
 This neural network has been trained over 100 epochs and has an accuracy of 99%.
-You can provide a number and it will show you the drawing the net is trying to predict.<br>
+You can provide a number and it will show you the drawing the net is trying to predict.<br>   - **requires pytorch and matplotlib**  <br> <br>
 ![image](https://github.com/windyGarlic/NeuralNetwork_Identify_digits/assets/111098407/4f95b6b1-6e8a-439a-a5c4-4b8c0b1bd1c8)